 An OWI Conviction May Mandate an Ignition Interlock Device on Your Vehicle

-Milwaukee DWI attorney helps you understand the law on ignition interlock devices
+Milwaukee OWI attorney helps you understand the law on ignition interlock devices

+Under Wisconsin law, the court may order you to install an ignition interlock device on all vehicles you own.
 With the exception of a conviction for first offense OWI (no previous conviction with a violation date of Jan.
-1, 1989, to the present) with a blood alcohol concentration under .15, for all OWI convictions the Court must at sentencing under Sec.
+1, 1989, to the present) with a blood alcohol concentration under .15, for all OWI convictions, the Court must at sentencing under Sec.
 343.301 of the Wisconsin Statutes: